Description of the property’s current condition and current use(s):

 See above under "Description of Property's Current Condition".
 The barns consist of:

 1. A 2 story wooden barn previously used as a workshop that has 4 bays where cars, trucks and/or tractors could be stored, and more storage upstairs.
-The upstairs area also works as a drying area for onions or the like.
+The upstairs area also works as a drying area for crops.

 2. A 2 story wooden barn (with an old attached outhouse), area inside for storage as well as a room with a sink and another room where a stove used to be hooked up.

 3. A 2 story wooden barn with the first floor divided in half and an overhang on the side for wood or other storage.
-There used to be a root cellar under this barn but it collapsed so the floor could stand to be stabilized.
+There used to be a root cellar under this barn but it collapsed so the floor should be stabilized.

 4. A corn crib that needs work.

 5. A main barn with a huge double door for storing heavy equipment.
 This barn contains a room with a feeding bin that could house a few pigs.
 There's also a room with a stall for horses, a milking room with 2 rows for milking cows and an attached silo.
 The roof between the barn and silo has a hole so must be repaired.
 There's also an attached 2 story barn with a separate entrance.

 6. A medium sized barn with high 2 storu ceilings that could be converted to 2 floors.

 7. A building that was previously used to sell milk.

 8. A brick smokehouse built with the house in 1803.